 Ok, a personal recipe pet peeve?
 When someone conveys a recipe and they never use exact measurements or use terms like ‘a bit of this, a dash of that’.
 Not helpful if you don’t know flavor profile of what you are working with.

 Having said all this I will throw myself on the sword to say I’ve found with salsa there is a lot of experimenting to your taste.
 Three serrano chilies might be mild to me, but to you more like a cartoon where their heads turn red, puff up and blow off their bodies to the sound of a steam train whistle due to the heat.
 I’ve also noted the flavor intensity of a given ingredient can vary each time I buy it.
 Do keep that in mind and taste as you go when making any salsa.

-2. Line two cookie sheets with foil or cycle the same one through two rounds of broiling.
+- Preheat the broiler.
+Line two baking sheets with foil or cycle the same one through two rounds of broiling.

-6. When the tomatillos are done let them cool for just a few minutes until you can handle them and put them into the food processor bowl.
-Squeeze the contents of the garlic cloves into the food processor bowl as well ensuring the peel does not go into the salsa.
+- When the tomatillos are done let them cool for just a few minutes until you can handle them and put them into the food processor bowl.
+Squeeze the contents of the garlic cloves out of their skin into the food processor bowl, ensuring the peel does not go into the salsa.

 - Tip: wear protective gloves when handling chilies.
 Remove the top of the chilies with a sharp knife and discard.
 Slice the length of the chiiles, open (a dining knife works well for this) and gently scrap out the seeds and inner membrane; discard scraped contents.
 Add the prepared chilies to the food processor.

 - Add the cilantro and salt to the food processor.
 Turn on the food processor and pulverize to a liquid salsa consistency.

 - Optional: to give the salsa some visual appeal if desired, add the red sweet peppers (not bell peppers) to the food processor.
 It breaks up the all green appearance!